mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 - Your energy blast takes the form of lasers shooting from your eyes.
 This is great for sniping at a distance, but not for tracking nearby targets.
 You are [Inaccurate at Close Range].
 - Your blasts come with huge bursts of concussive force, which generate [Lots of Collateral Damage].
-- You don’t have true control over your blasts: energy pours out of you non-stop, but you have safety equipment to hold it in check until you need to fire.
+- You don't have true control over your blasts: energy pours out of you non-stop, but you have safety equipment to hold it in check until you need to fire.
 You [Need a Mask to Protect Those Around You].

 ### Collateral Damage Effects

 **Rapid Fire:** You can shoot every target within your zone at full strength.
-If you throw out that many shots, though, you can’t help but hit something you don’t mean to.
+If you throw out that many shots, though, you can't help but hit something you don't mean to.

 **Charged Shot:** If you take a few seconds to concentrate, you can generate a blast with enough force to blow open the door to a bank vault, destroy a reinforced wall, or otherwise eradicate an obstacle.
 Of course, a blast this big is slow and imprecise.
-It’ll tear up the entire room.
+It'll tear up the entire room.

 Flight